Farukhsb/Strategies-for-Navigating-the-Global-Tech-and-Data-Industry-Insights-and-Recommendations/README.md

 • Emerging markets like India, Turkey, and Brazil appear in smaller volumes but indicate growing participation.

 2. Job Roles and Seniority Levels
-A wide distribution of roles—Data Scientists, ML Engineers, Architects—suggests a mature market.
+A wide distribution of roles Data Scientists, ML Engineers, Architects suggests a mature market.
 Seniority spans Executive to Entry-level, indicating career progression opportunities.

 3. Global Salary Trends
 • Executive roles earn 114% more than entry-level positions ($189k vs $88k on average).